nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="FLAT MODEL"></a>FLAT MODEL
 *PE32*, *PE64*, *DLL32* and *DLL64* macros now optionally excepts *FLAT* parameter.
 When used it removes the necessity of using *VA()* macros at labels.
 PE32 also has optional third argument which sets both section alignment and file alignment to the same constant.
 This way your executable becomes flattened.
 It's size will become equal both in file and in memory.
 If you don't supply anything default alignment is 1000h.

-After *FLAT* model is used your code will look simpler because all *VA()* references are unneccessary and can be removed.
+When *FLAT* model used, code looks simpler because all *VA()* references can be removed.
+They are no longer needed.
 The only downside is that in default 1000h alignment your executables size's increases.
 ```
 %include "../pe.inc"